kdegonge/MDPC-Punta-Cana/README.md

 -no fire station or radar

--VIP hangar has no textures

 -VIP terminal and FBO terminal buildings are not accurate to the real thing

--VIP terminal and terminal A are missing the trademark signs
+-VIP terminal and terminal A are missing the airport signs

 -terminal B expanded apron is missing.
-This will likely be included as a "under construction" area as I don't have enough source imagery to do it up to the accuracy of the rest of the airport
+This will not be included in v1.0.0 as I don't have enough source imagery to do it up to the accuracy of the rest of the airport

 -no static aircraft

 -no wed taxi routes

--missing gates at terminal B

 -no ground vehicles/apron clutter